hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 Retrieve the contents of an object.

-In its simplest form, the GET operation returns the object contents in the response body and retrieves the object's meta data and places the names and values into response headers.
+In its simplest form, the GET operation returns the object contents in the response body and retrieves the object's metadata and places the names and values into response headers.
 However, you there are additional capabilities:

 * You can perform conditional GET requests by using certain HTTP